rixiobarrios/test7podplugin/README.md

 - Step 11 - Click on podplugins folder to see the file tree inside internal

-- Step 12 - Replace "vendor" word in project to actual vendor name or a placeholder name value.
+- Step 12 - Replace "sapdmc" word in project to actual sapdmc name or a placeholder name value.

-Note: Vendor is a namespace qualifier, this ensures that artifacts duch as java classes amd the archives in which they are packaged are globally unique.
+Note: sapdmc is a namespace qualifier, this ensures that artifacts duch as java classes amd the archives in which they are packaged are globally unique.

 - Step 13 - Select Edit on the menu

 - Step 14 - In the drop down menu from Edit select Replace in Files

-- Step 15 - Replace "vendor" to your actual vendor name value or a place holder
+- Step 15 - Replace "sapdmc" to your actual sapdmc name value or a place holder
 e.g. sapdmc

 - Step 16 - Click on Replace All icon.
 It should replace occurrences in all files.
 Click OK